view7677/java-interview-questions/pages/Multi-threading.md

 Java provides methods like- start(), notify(), wait(), sleep() etc. to maintain a multi-threading environment.

 #### 145. What are the advantages of Multithreading?

 Main advantages of Multithreading are:

 1. **Improved performance**: We can improve performance of a job by Multi-threading.
 2. **Simultaneous access to Multiple Applications**: We can access multiple applications from a process by doing multithreading
 3. **Reduced number of Servers required**: With Multi-threading we need lesser number of servers, since one process can spawn multiple threads.
 4. **Simplified Coding**: In certain scenarios, it is easier to code multiple threads than managing it from same thread.

 #### 146. What are the disadvantages of Multithreading?

 There are certain downsides to Multithreading.
-These are:
+Thes are:

 1. **Difficult to Debug**: Multithreading code is difficult to debug in case of an issue.
 2. **Difficult to manage concurrency**: Due to multiple threads, we may experience different kinds of issues.